- Common questions during onboarding

 You don’t integrate with my ERP, what are my options?

-Every Procurify customer has access to a variety of exportable CSV reports.
+Every Procurify customer has access to exportable CSV reports.
 We encourage you to try out our test file early on in the process to ensure there are no surprises.
 Alternatively, your team may wish to explore macros or API.